24-Hour Esophageal pH Study

 - To diagnose gastroesophageal reflux disease (GERD, a feeling of heartburn, pain and food coming back up)

 - For patients with other problems (such as atypical chest pain, recurring pneumonia or throat symptoms)

 - Pretreatment and post-treatment evaluation to determine if medication dosage is correct

 - For non-cardiac chest pain

 - Do not eat or drink anything after midnight.
 (If you are diabetic, please talk to your primary care doctor.)

-- Discontinue any acid suppressing medication 5 days before your test unless as instructed by your physician.
+- Discontinue any acid-suppressing medication 5 days before your test unless otherwise instructed by your physician.

 - Ask your physician about taking other scheduled medications.